sxjczzl/Homebrew-brew/docs/Manpage.md

     If `--fetch-HEAD` is passed, fetch the upstream repository to detect if the HEAD installation of the formula is outdated.
-Otherwise, the repository's HEAD will be checked for updates when a new stable or devel version has been released.
+Otherwise, the repository’s HEAD will be checked for updates when a new stable or devel version has been released.

   * `pin` `formulae`: